 Council of Management

-Nick Caistor (Chair), Alistair Clark (Treasurer), David Lehmann (Company Secretary), Grace Livingstone, Fiona Watson, Cathy McIlwaine, Marilyn Thomson, Andrei Gómez-Suarez, Teresa Guanique, Ulises Moreno-Tabarez, Clare Tawney, Ivette Hernández, Elva Narcia.
+Marcela López Levy (Chair), Alistair Clark (Treasurer), David Lehmann (Company Secretary), Nick Caistor, Grace Livingstone, Henrique Tavares-Furtado, Fiona Watson, Cathy McIlwaine, Ulises Moreno-Tabarez, Marilyn Thomson, Andrei Gómez-Suarez, Teresa Guanique, Clare Tawney, Ivette Hernández, Elva Narcia.
+(Also Trustees:) Shafik Meghji, Linda Newson, David Treece, Louise Morris, Ainhoa Montoya, Julia Buxton, George Gelber, Patrick Wilcken.

 Marcela López Levy